Lectures & Conferences

 Casad Comparative Law Lecture

-The Casad lecture series is named in honor of Professor Emeritus Robert C. Casad, joined the faculty at the KU School of Law since 1959 and is internationally known for his scholarship in comparative civil procedure.
-He retired from classroom teaching in 1997 but continues to conduct research and publish books and articles.
+The Casad lecture series is named in honor of Professor Emeritus Robert C. Casad, who joined the faculty at the KU School of Law in 1959 and was internationally known for his scholarship in comparative civil procedure.
+After retirement from classroom teaching in 1997, he continued to conduct research and publish books and articles until his death in 2023.